 Acknowledgements: Picture: John Ruskin in Glen Finglas was sourced from the Geograph website and is reproduced here under a Creative Commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0) licence.
 Photograph by Carol Walker.

-How to cite this article: (2008) Atwood, S. E. ‘John Ruskin on education’, the encyclopaedia of informal education. [http://infed.org/mobi/john-ruskin-on-education.
+How to cite this article: (2008) Atwood, S. E. ‘John Ruskin on education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/john-ruskin-on-education.
 Retrieved: insert date].

 2 Ruskin’s relationship with Faunthorpe, and with Whitelands College, constitutes another fascinating and instructive chapter in the development of his educational philosophy.
 For more on this subject, see Sara Atwood, A Cowslip From an Oxlip and a Blackthorn From a White: Fors Clavigera and Ruskin’s Educational Philosophy, Ch.
 3